I have an embarrassing admission to make.

 Nightwatch SEO Search Simulator is the SEO’s best friend.

-However, this is likely the most balanced “average” search view of Google for an SEO professional.
+A personalized search is likely the most balanced “average” search view of Google for an SEO professional.

 Most people see something like these search results, most of the time.